-14.10 CorrectModes
+15.10 CorrectModes

 This command is used to apply a modal correction to mirror shape when the AO System is in Closed Loop (e.g.: to correct non common path aberrations).
+The command is not available from the AOS GUI and can be issued only via the IIF.

-A vector of Δ values must be specified (see table 25).
+A vector of Δ values must be specified (see table 26).

-Table 25: AOArb: CorrectModes command input arguments
+Table 26: AOArb: AOArb:CorrectModes command input arguments

-Name Type Units Comment DeltaM real[672] TBD Modes correction vector
+Name Type Units Comment

+DeltaM real[672] TBD Modes correction vector

-AOS will directly issue the corresponding AOArb command AOArb: CorrectModes and wait for completion.
+AOS will directly issue the corresponding AOArb command AOArb:CorrectModes and wait for completion.

-14.11 Pause
+15.11 Pause